-When deciding the width of a sealant joint between round logs a good guideline to follow is for the width of the sealant to be one-sixth the log diameter.
-For example, with six inch diameter logs $6^{\circ} \div 6 = 1.0^{\circ}$ wide sealant joint.
-The width of the backing material you require depends on the profile of your logs but you need to take into account that you will be applying a 3/8° thick layer of sealant over it and you'll need at least $\frac{1}{4}$ ° top and bottom for adequate adhesion to the wood.
+When determining the width of a sealant joint between round logs, a good guideline is for the width of the sealant to be one-sixth the log diameter.
+For example, with six-inch diameter logs, 6" $\div 6 = 1.0$ " wide sealant joint.
+The width of the backing material required will also depends on the profile of your logs.
+You need to consider that you will be applying a 3/8" thick layer of sealant over it and need at least $\frac{1}{4}$ " contact on top and bottom for adequate adhesion to the wood.